zbalkan/zbalkan.github.io/_posts/2024-11-03-psreadline.md

 Set-PSReadLineKeyHandler -Chord Enter -Function ValidateAndAcceptLine
 ```

 As you guessed correctly, we check every single line, and if there is a PAN, we mask it when you hit Enter, so that it will not arrive to any logs, history and such.
-This is is one way you can use PsReadLine handlers.
+This is is one way you can use `PsReadLine` handlers.
 It is not very creative, but it is an example to show what you can do.

 <img src="/assets/Animation-masking.gif" width="800" alt="Masking works as expected">

 ### Wait a minute

 I did this for fun based on a compliance and security scenario but you can use it for any other purpose.
-If you are trying your offensive options?
+Maybe you are trying to extend your offensive options?

 ```powershell
 # This should be at the beginning of your profile if you are going to access [CommanAst] type.